Delta-Psi/time_manager/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## TODO
+[ ] Restructure the app in general; split the build step into different methods.
+[ ] Make sure the app doesn't suspend while it's counting down.
+[ ] Present/update the notification by minute instead of by second maybe?
+[ ] Prevent the clock icon completely vanishing in the release apk.